collective/collective.developermanual/source/reference_manuals/active/five-grok/core-components/events.rst

    possible to look up tools using *getToolByName()*, for example.
 -  *zope.lifecycleevent.interfaces.IObjectModifiedEvent*, fired by the
    standard edit form when an object has been modified
--  *zope.app.container.interfaces.IObjectAddedEvent*, fired when an
+-  *zope.lifecycleevent.interfaces.IObjectAddedEvent*, fired when an
    object has been added to its container.
 The container is available as the *newParent* attribute, and the name the new item holds in the container is available as *newName*.
--  *zope.app.container.interfaces.IObjectRemovedEvent*, fired when an
+-  *zope.lifecycleevent.interfaces.IObjectRemovedEvent*, fired when an
    object has been removed from its container.
 The container is available as the *oldParent* attribute, and the name the item held in the container is available as *oldName*.
--  *zope.app.container.interfaces.IObjectMovedEvent*, fired when an
+-  *zope.lifecycleevent.interfaces.IObjectMovedEvent*, fired when an
    object is added to, removed from, renamed in, or moved between containers.
 This event is a super-type of *IObjectAddedEvent* and*IObjectRemovedEvent*, shown above, so an event handler registered